I'm a title. Click here to edit me.

 Svalbard, the archipelago Spitsbergen is part of, truly is Europe's last great wilderness, home to more polar bears than people, land of snow-covered mountains and glaciers.
 Further east you will discover previously inaccessible lands such as Franz Josef Land, Novaya Zemlya and other islands of the Russian Arctic.
 As you sail these frigid waters you are sure to encounter polar bear, walrus, bearded seal, minke whales and beluga, a myriad of wildlife such as Arctic fox and reindeer, as well as countless birds.
 The land is dotted by remains of centuries-old human intrusions, people that, like you, explored the outer limits of our earth.

 No other destination in the world will leave you feeling as insignificant before nature, yet as alive, as Antarctica does.
-Giant glaciers calving enormous icebergs; penguins porpoising through the waters, chased by leopard seals; whales feeding and coming up for air, curiously inspecting you in your zodiac.
+Giant glaciers calving enormous icebergs; penguins porpoising through the waters; leopard seal chasing their prey; whales feeding and coming up for air, curiously inspecting you in your zodiac.
 Hike along pristine shorelines and up snowy ridges to experience incredible views.
-This is Planet Earth at it's best, a proverbial Eden, earth as it was before the arrival of humankind.
-Antarctica will change you forever.
+This is Planet Earth at it's best, a proverbial Eden, Earth as it was before the arrival of humankind.
+This is a journey of a lifetime and Antarctica will change you forever.

 Whether you walk among the beautiful rock formations of the White Desert, admire the sunrise from Mount Sinai, or soak in a hot spring in remote Siwa, the magnificent desert is all around you in Egypt.
 But it is the Nile that is the lifeblood of this dry country, the river that gave us one of the world's oldest civilizations.
 Witness the pyramids, citadel, mosques and museums in Cairo, the towering Pharaonic temples and Valley of the Kings near Luxor and the masterpiece of a temple Ramses II built in Abu Simbel.
 Join a Nile cruise and visit edifices where time has stood still for centuries.
 No matter how you travel, Egypt will leave an impression on you.